ROM Buildfile.txtand paste:

 ROM Buildfile.txt, take your clean ROM and make a copy of it.
 We'll edit this copy so that we always have a clean ROM available in case something goes wrong.

 ROM Buildfile.txt.
 Set the ROM as the copy you made earlier.
 Make sure Game matches the one you're working on.
 When that's done, click Assemble!

 "No errors or warnings.
 Please continue being awesome."

 #include "some/file.txt"do?
-Basically, it inserts the entire
+Basically, it inserts the entire contents of

 The file you #include can #include other files!

 ROM Buildfileagain.
 What does